probmods/chapters/inference-process.md

  (hist (repeat 2000 (lambda () (chain 'c 30))) "30 steps, starting at c."))
 ~~~~

 Notice that the distribution of states after only a few steps is highly influence by the starting state.
-In the long run the distribution looks the same from any starting state.
-This is the called the *stable distribution*.
-In this case the stable distirbution is uniform---we have another (fairly baroque!) way to sample from the uniform distribution on `'(a b c d)`!
+In the long run the distribution looks the same from any starting state: this long-run distribution is the called the *stable distribution*.
+For the chain above, the stable distribution is uniform---we have another (fairly baroque!) way to sample from the uniform distribution on `'(a b c d)`!

 Of course we could have sampled from the uniform distribution using other Markov chains.
 For instance the following chain is more natural, since it transitions uniformly: